Structural Properties of Bichromatic Non-crossing Matchings: Finding bottleneck matchings

 We are now free to ``swap'' the matched pairs between points $a$, $b$, $c$, and $d$, by replacing $(a,b)$ and $(c,d)$ with $(a,c)$ and $(b,d)$, because no other matched pair can possibly cross the newly formed pairs.
 We need to show that this swap does not increase the value of the matching.
 The pair $(a,c)$ cannot increase the matching value because $a$ and $c$ are both in $W$, so their distance is at most $|v_iv_j|$.
 To show that the pair $(b,d)$ also does not increase the value of the matching, we consider two cases based on the position of the point $d$.

-\figmarginN{fig:PolarityProofCase2bdShort}{$d$ lies in $\triangle v_iZv_j$}{figures/PolarityProofCase2bdShort.pdf} Let $Z$ be the midpoint of the line segment $v_iA$.
-Let us denote the region $(\Pi^+ \cup \Delta^+) \setminus \triangle v_iZv_j$ by $\Upsilon$.
+\fig{fig:PolarityProofCase2bdShort}{$d$ lies in $\triangle v_iZv_j$.}{figures/PolarityProofCase2bdShort.pdf} Let $Z$ be the midpoint of the line segment $v_iA$.
+Let us denote the region $(\Pi^+ \cup \Delta) \setminus \triangle v_iZv_j$ by $\Upsilon$.
 No two points in $\Upsilon$ are at a distance greater than $|v_iv_j|$.
 The point $b$ lies in $\Upsilon$.
 If the point $d$ lies in $\Upsilon$ as well, then $|bd| \leq |v_iv_j|$.
-Otherwise, $d$ lies in $\triangle v_iZv_j$, see Figure~\ref{fig:PolarityProofCase2bdShort}, and $\angle adb > \angle v_idv_j > \angle v_iZv_j = \pi/2$ (the first inequality holds because the points are in convex position).
-The angle $\angle adb$ is hence obtuse, and therefore $|bd| < |ab|$.
+Otherwise, $d$ lies in $\triangle v_iZv_j$, see Figure~\ref{fig:PolarityProofCase2bdShort}, and $\measuredangle adb > \measuredangle v_idv_j > \measuredangle v_iZv_j = \pi/2$ (the first inequality holds because the points are in convex position).
+The angle $\measuredangle adb$ is hence obtuse, and therefore $|bd| < |ab|$.
 But the pair $(a,b)$ belongs to the original matching $M$, so the newly matched pair $(b,d)$ also does not increase the value of the matching.

 By making modifications to the matching $M$ we constructed a new matching $M'$ with the value not greater than the value of $M$.
 Since $M$ is optimal, these values are actually equal, and the matching $M'$ is also optimal.
-However, the pair $(a,b)$ is contained in $M$, but not in $M'$, and we did not introduce new matched pairs between $U$ and $W$, so there is a strictly smaller number of matched pairs between $U$ and $W$ in $M'$ than in $M$, which is a contradiction with the choice of $M$.
+However, the pair $(a,b)$ is contained in $M$, but not in $M'$, and we did not introduce new matched pairs between $U$ and $W$, so there is a strictly smaller number of matched pairs between $U$ and $W$ in $M'$ than in $M$, which contradicts the choice of $M$.

 The analysis of both Case 1 and Case 2 ended with a contradiction, which completes the proof of the lemma. \end{proof}